 Click on the "+" sign next to each event to see description.

-Creating an environment of integrity within the classroom truly takes a village.
+As the university shifts to remote teaching, it is important to create and maintain an online environment of integrity.
 Faculty, administrators, and students all play a role in maintaining an ethical campus community.
-This workshop will explore preventative classroom tools to promote academic integrity.
+This webinar will explore trends in the online classroom, and tools and best practices to promote academic integrity in the creation and implementation of final assessments.
 Register

 In this session we will discuss the academic misconduct trends we are seeing online and in person with our students.
 Additionally, we will discuss how to identify and address these common violations while maintaining a productive instructor/student relationship.
 Lastly, we will discuss how to report a concern of academic misconduct and ways to address the concern with your students(s).
 Register